firecomm/firecomm/README.md

   BidiMath: BidiMathHandler,
 })
 ```
-> Server's can chain the .addService method as many times as they wish for each Service that we defined in the .proto file.
+> Servers can chain the .addService method as many times as they wish for each Service that we defined in the .proto file.
 If you have multiple RPC methods in a Service, each should be mapped as a property on the Object with a Handler function as the value.
 Not mapping all of your RPC Methods will cause a Server error.

-## 6. Bind the server to sockets
+## 6. Bind the server to addresses

 ```javascript
 // /server/server.js